Isagarh

 Isagarh, is a town in Ashoknagar District of Madhya Pradesh state in central India.
 It is the administrative headquarters of Isagarh tehsil.

 Name

-The original name of Isagarh was "Ondila" or "Unda" until 1808, when Durjan Lal Khichi conquered it from the Ahirs and renamed it "Bahadurgarh".
-Three years later, in 1811, Jean Baptiste Filose captured it and renamed it Isagarh, meaning "the fort of Jesus".
+The original name of Isagarh was "Ondila" or "Unda" until 1808, when Kunwar Pavan Chouhan conquered it from the Ahirs and renamed it "Bahadurgarh".
+Three years later, in 1811, [] captured it and renamed it Isagarh, meaning "the fort of Jesus".